DGAP-DD: Allianz SE english

 |Allianz

-Börse aktuell - Live TickerSteigende Rezessionsangst: ATX schließt mit deutlichen Verlusten -- DAX schlussendlich tief im Minus -- Asiens Börsen letztlich uneins
+Börse aktuell - Live TickerSteigende Rezessionsangst: Dow mit kräftigen Verlusten -- ATX schließt mit deutlichen Verlusten -- DAX schlussendlich tief im Minus -- Asiens Börsen gehen uneins aus dem Handel

+In den USA notieren die Börsen am ersten Tag der Handelswoche tiefer.
 Der heimische Aktienmarkt zeigte sich am Montag sehr schwach.
 Auch der deutsche Leitindex verbuchte zum Wochenstart deutliche Verluste.
-In den USA notieren die Börsen am ersten Tag der Handelswoche ebenfalls tiefer.
 Die asiatischen Aktienmärkte fanden zum Wochenstart keine gemeinsame Richtung.